casework/CASE/README.md

 _Read the [Wiki tab](https://github.com/casework/CASE/wiki) to learn **everything** you need to know about the Cyber-investigation Analysis Standard Expression (CASE) ontology._
 _For learning about the Unified Cyber Ontology, CASE's parent, see [UCO](https://github.com/ucoProject/UCO)._

+## Development guidelines

+The CASE Ontology Committee models domain concepts, developing the knowledge encodings for the CASE ontology.
+When these concepts are ready to be encoded as ontology entries, the following guidelines govern their entered forms:
+1. Style guidance - The [Style Guide for Documentation of the CASE Ontology](https://caseontology.org/resources/downloads/Style%20Guide%20for%20Documentation%20of%20the%20CASE%20Ontology.pdf) governs the style of ontology entries.
+An overview presentation on the style guide is available [here](https://caseontology.org/resources/references/CASE%20Style%20Guide%20v1.0%202020-01-14.pdf).
+2. Turtle serialization - CASE uses [rdf-toolkit](https://github.com/edmcouncil/rdf-toolkit) to normalize the syntax of ontology Turtle files.

 ## Examples in this Repository
 _These will eventually be moved to the Wiki (likely [Mapping Guide](https://github.com/casework/CASE/wiki/Mapping-Guide))._
 Mapping notes & respective JSON-LD output: